 To all car drivers,

-You drivers seem to have a show of animosity toward riders, but we know it’s probably just jealousy.
+Some of you drivers seem to have some animosity toward riders, but we hope it’s probably just jealousy.

 You see us as freedom-loving easy riders who slip through the traffic and enjoy the sunshine, while you’re stuck in traffic.
 We know you’d love to be riding with us.